-Mortgages can seem complicated enough, so many people eligible for a reverse mortgage are hesitant because it can sound doubly complex.
-In fact, a reverse mortgage is straightforward.
+Many people eligible for a reverse mortgage are hesitant because it sounds complex.
+Hey, regular mortgages are complex enough, right?
+But a reverse mortgage is actually a straightforward transaction.
 A reverse mortgage works like this: homeowners 62 years or older are eligible to borrow money because of the equity they’ve put into their homes.
-These homeowners can even borrow against the home if it’s not completely paid for yet, as long as they pay off the remainder of the mortgage when they take the loan.
+These homeowners can borrow against a home even if it’s not completely paid for yet — as long as they pay off the remainder of the mortgage when they take the loan.
 This is an attractive option for people who need increased cash flow and want to stay in their homes.
 They’ve put equity into the home, now they get to take equity out.

 The biggest risk is that homeowners need to maintain their houses, pay insurance and pay property taxes; otherwise they are in default.
 These are the 3 big things to watch out for — to plan for, to make sure you can do.
-And there is another important reminder: by taking a reverse mortgage homeowners essentially sell part of their homes back to the bank, so when the loan is due the house may be sold to pay it back.
-That means that though you’re a homeowner, you don’t own your entire home any more.
-The bank will get paid what’s due before any remaining money goes to your heirs.
+Because the price of not doing them is simply too high.
+And there is another important reminder: by taking a reverse mortgage homeowners are essentially selling part of their homes back to the bank.
+That means that though you remain a homeowner, you don’t own your entire home any more — and whenever the loan is due the house may be sold to pay it back.
+Note: The bank will get paid what’s due before any remaining money goes to your heirs.